 - 1 cup sour cream

-- 1 ounce Blue food coloring (my version didn’t have quite enough so this is an increase to get a brighter blue).
+- 1 ounce Blue icing coloring (my version used food coloring but didn’t have quite the color I wanted.
+Icing coloring is usually stronger so this should get you closer).

 - ½ cup (1 stick) unsalted butter at room temperature